scrapinghub/scrapy-poet/docs/intro/tutorial.rst

         }
     }

-The spider is back to live!
+The spider is back to life!
 ``SCRAPY_POET_OVERRIDES`` contain rules that overrides the Page Objects used for a particular domain.
 In this particular case, Page Objects ``BTSBookListPage`` and ``BTSBookPage`` will be used instead of